Equivariant Filter for Relative Attitude and Target's Angular Velocity Estimation: SIMULATION RESULTS

 The Equivariant Filter is implemented in a prediction-update formulation.
 The system lifted onto the group, as described in \eqref{eq:equivariant_lifted_system}, replicated in the filter equations \eqref{eq:equivariant_filter_dynamics_specific}, is used in the prediction step, employing the input $\mbf{u}$ and the filter state ${(\hat{\mbf{Q}},\hat{\mbf{q}})}$ at that time.
 In the update step, the measurements ${(\mbf{d}_1,\mbf{d}_2)}$ are acquired and the correction terms ${(\Delta_\mbf{Q},\delta_\mbf{q})}$ are calculated and applied.
-The simulation was run at \SI{100}{\hertz}, with both prediction and update steps being calculated sequentially at each time.
+The simulation was run with a time step of {\SI{0.01}{\second}}, with both prediction and update steps being calculated sequentially at each instant.